jbadavis/bpga/README.md

 #### Random

 A new random cluster geometry is generated and minimised.

+#### Move

+A cluster is selected from the pool and 20% of the geometry is displaced by up to 1 angstrom.

+#### homotop

+(Only for bimetallic clusters)

+A cluster is selected from the pool and two atoms have their atom types swapped.

+#### Rotate

+(Surface global optimisation only)

+A low energy cluster is selected from the pool and a random rotation is performed.